INX Media case: ED issues fresh summons to Karti Chidambaram

 The ECIR was lodged under the provisions of the Prevention of Money Laundering Act (PMLA).

-The sources said that the ED will probe the alleged "proceeds of crime" generated in this case.
+The sources said that the ED would probe the alleged "proceeds of crime" generated in this case.

 It was the ED which had provided information about the alleged illegal payments made by INX Media, based on which the Central Bureau of Investigation had filed its FIR.